shubhu111/Sentiment_Analysis_UsingRNN_AI_Project/README.md

 Perform text preprocessing such as tokenization and padding.
 Encode the sentiment labels into numerical values.
 3. Model Building
-Define the RNN model.
+Define the RNN and GRU models.
-Compile the model with appropriate loss function and optimizer.
+Compile the models with appropriate loss function and optimizer.
 Train the model on the training data.
 4. Model Evaluation
 Evaluate the model's performance on the testing data.
-Calculate metrics such as accuracy, precision, recall, and F1-score.
 5. Predictions
 Use the trained model to predict the sentiment of new text samples.
 Display the predicted sentiment for the given text.